laminas/laminas-config-aggregator-parameters/docs/book/usage.md

 `.` character references an additional layer of hierarchy to dereference:
 `%foo.bar%` refers to the paramter found at `'foo' => [ 'bar' => 'value' ]`.

-You can use parameters which reference other parameters as well.
+> Starting in version 1.1.0, you can use parameters which reference other
+> parameters as well.

 If you wish to use a literal `%name%` within your configuration, you **must** double-escape the percentage signs: `%%name%%`.
 Failure to do so will result in